20camerhadd/SpiritAppTest/README.md

 # SpiritAppTest
 Test of each component of the app.
 Just unzip the folder and put it into user/AndroidStudioProjects .
-Everytime you upload please make sure that you have a commented line of code at the beginning of AndroidManifest.xml with AppName_Version_Initials_Date(MM-DD-YYYY) .
+From now on everytime you upload please make sure that you have a commented line of code at the beginning of AndroidManifest.xml with AppName_Version_Initials_Date(MM-DD-YYYY) .
 E.g. TEST_v1_CH_03-10-2020